 The rise of smartphones means that more and more people are going online from a mobile device, but here are some numbers:

-- According to the Gartner Institute, 1.47 billion smartphones and tablets were sold in 2016
+- According to the Gartner Institute, 1.84 billion mobile phones were sold in 2017.

 Why not create a mobile website in addition to my current website ?